Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 “Large food and drug distributors appreciate the value of our solution since it is wireless and can be installed rapidly and configured simply,” said Bryan Mitchell, Vice President, Marketing & Business Development, Sonicu.

-“And when you add our ability to integrate with a building management or automation system so that temperature and environmental data is shared widely and simply across an organization, it’s easy to see how much value the platform can provide to a diverse set of stakeholders.”
+“And when you add our ability to integrate with a building management or automation system so that temperature and environmental data are shared widely and simply across an organization, it’s easy to see how much value the platform can provide to a diverse set of stakeholders.”

-When coupled with Sonicu’s SNAP Calibration Program, virtually any organization focused on compliance can simply and affordably ensure they are always NIST compliant.
+When coupled with Sonicu’s SNAP Calibration Program, virtually any organization focused on compliance can simply and affordably ensure they are always NIST-compliant

 For medicine manufacturers, Sonicu’s solutions contribute to safety, precision, and quality control.

-To meet the advanced needs that come with pharmaceutical manufacturing, Sonicu offers an end-to-end set of systems including:
+To meet the advanced needs that come with pharmaceutical manufacturing, Sonicu offers an end-to-end set of systems, including:

 • Temperature monitoring